otus-devops-2019-05/ivbor7_infra/README.md

 fix: `$ export ANSIBLE_CONFIG="/git/infra/ansible"`
  - [x] - local ansible inventory and config files were created.
 A json-template were added to obtain output in json format.
 The  maint.tf and outputs.tf in terraform stage were adjusted accordingly.
  - [x] - inventory files were added in .json and .yml formats
  - [x] - simple playbook clone.yml was added to clone the reddit app repo to appserver.
-Some tests
+During the tests an error has arisen: `AttributeError: 'module' object has no attribute 'SSL_ST_INIT'` Fix: `sudo pip install -U pyopenssl`
  - after removing the reddit folder on the appserver: ` ansible app -m command -a 'rm -rf ~/reddit'`, clone.yml playbook has been performed successfully:
 ```
 < TASK [Clone repo] >